A few days ago I was doing some research for a development project I have my eyes on when I had a realisation.

 Due diligence is essential to guarantee a profit with your property development.
 Do you know what to consider when choosing a development site?

-The DIY Property Development Kit gives you access to my 24 point Due Diligence process and 9 page checklist.
+The DIY Property Development Kit inside the Ultimate Property Hub gives you access to my 24 point Due Diligence process and 9 page checklist.

 2. Find a quality builder